mattvenn/zero-to-asic-www/content/terminology/ASIC.md

 * You can save money by merging a lot of components into one,
 * Recently, for fun!

 If your design only needs digital logic, you might be able to use an [FPGA](/terminology/fpga).
-An advantage of ASICs is that they can combine digital and analogue circuits together in one chip.
+An advantage of ASICs is that they can combine digital and analog circuits together in one chip.
 A disadvantage is that errors often cannot be fixed afterwards, hence the heavy use of [verification](/terminology/verification).

 Big semiconductor companies produce millions of chips, which can offset the large costs related to the [masks](/terminology/maskset).
 For example, a full maskset for the 130nm process at the Skywater [foundry](/terminology/foundry) costs about $200k.